compiler-explorer/compiler-explorer/README.md

 [d]: https://d.godbolt.org/ "Compiler Explorer for D"
 [go]: https://go.godbolt.org/ "Compiler Explorer for Go"

+You can support this [this project on Patreon](https://patreon.com/mattgodbolt).

 ### Developing or running a local instance

 Compiler Explorer is written in node.js.